mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 **Vig.** See vigorish.

 **Vigorish.** This is a surcharge tacked onto bets.
 In a perfect world this is how the house makes money.
 Vigorish is only returned to the player on bets won, not bets lost.
+On bets lost, the house keeps the vigorish which is their primary means for realizing revenue from the activity.

+**Wager**.
+See bet.

 ## Technologies